-At ALGS we have carried out many tests and warranty inspections since assuming responsibility for operation from the design-build contractor on January 1, 2003.
-Under the ALGS design-build contract, the construction contractor, Peter Kiewit Sons Co. ("PKS"), has an obligation to address material deficiencies relative to the project's contractual design and performance specifications documented by the owner through to the project's "Final Acceptance Date" milestone of January 1, 2006, or 3 years after CPC/CBT, as owner, assumed responsibility for plant operation.
-Further, the manufacturers of ALGS machinery and equipment have ongoing obligations to meet all warranties and related performance specifications.
+At ALGS, CPC has carried out many tests and warranty inspections since assuming responsibility for operation from the design-build contractor on January 1, 2003.
+Under the ALGS design-build contract, the construction contractor, Peter Kiewit Sons Co. ("PKS"), has an obligation to address material deficiencies relative to the project's contractual design and performance specifications documented by the owner through to the project's "Final Acceptance Date".
+Further, the manufacturers of ALGS machinery and equipment have obligations to meet all warranties and related performance specifications.
 As part of CPC's overall risk management strategy, all CPC/CBT joint venture projects also carry business interruption, property and liability insurance.

-Construction of ALGS began in 1999, and commercial operation was achieved in 2002.
-On May 3, 2004, CPC discovered damage to the concrete lining of the approach channel caused by unstable hydraulic conditions.
-Power generation was suspended while emergency repairs were performed in order to maintain the structural integrity of the channel and the adjoining structures.
+On May 3, 2004, CPC discovered damage to the concrete lining of the ALGS approach channel caused by unstable hydraulic conditions.
+Power generation was suspended while emergency repairs were performed to maintain the structural integrity of the channel and the adjoining structures.
 Interim repairs were then made to allow power generation to resume safely in August 2004.
-Plans are being made to carry out permanent repairs to the approach channel in 2006.
+Plans for permanent repairs were developed in conjunction with the Comptroller of Water Rights and BC Hydro.
+Permanent channel repairs work began in late 2005 and is expected to be completed by June 2006.

-The Brilliant Expansion Project ("BRX") is now more than two years into construction.
-This 120megawatt powerplant is scheduled to begin commercial operation in August 2006, and we expect the project will be completed on schedule and on budget.
-Forty percent of the power has been sold to BC Hydro for 20 years, as a component of its "green power" portfolio.
+The 120 megawatt Brilliant Expansion Project ("BRX") is now more than two and one-half years into construction.
+The project is on budget and was scheduled to begin commercial operation in August 2006 however start-up is now expected in late 2006/07.
+Construction of the \$205 million BRX will create over 450 person-years of direct employment (with 85 per cent local hires), \$30 million in direct and indirect income and \$15 million in local procurement.
+Forty per cent of the power has been sold to BC Hydro for 20 years, as a component of its "green power" portfolio.
 Marketing efforts for the remainder of the power are progressing in domestic and U.S. markets.